fex01/transparency-information-dictionary/README.md

 some introduction test

-Head to section [Spin Up](#spin-up) and [Use](#use) to spin up the demonstrator yourself and to go step by step through the process of how to use the Transparency Information Dictionary:
+Head to section [Spin Up](#spin-up) and [Use](#use) to spin up the demonstrator yourself and to go step by step through the process of how to use the Transparency Information Dictionary.

+Head to section [Tools & Technologies](#tools--technologies) to find futher information about the tools and technologies used in this project.

 - [Spin Up](#spin-up)
   - [Docker](#docker)